Why Won't Women Dance With Me?

-The number one reason why I and most other women I know say "no" to a guy is because we think that he is creepy.
+The number one reason why most other women I know and I say "no" to a guy is because we think that he is creepy.
 What I mean by creepy is that he comes off really strong and gives off a super sexual vibe, and makes it pretty clear that we're about to be sexually harassed.
 Creepy guys make us feel unsafe, uncomfortable, nervous, and afraid that he's about to say something or do something that will violate our privacy or personal space.

 Creepy guys are the ones who undress me with their eyes, touch my butt as they come up to me, try to pull me in to kiss them, or try to put my hand on them where I don't want to.

 If you are getting uncomfortable reading this, then you are starting to understand what it's like to be a woman.